Yang Kun

-Yang Kun (杨坤 (Yáng Kūn); born 18 December 1972) is a Chinese singer-songwriter.
-He was one of the judges of TV talent show The Voice of China during the first season and third season of the show.
-He was on the first season of Sing My Song and was a contestant as one of the seven initial singers on Singer 2019 finishing fourth place.
+Yang Kun (杨坤 (Yáng Kūn).
+Born 18 December 1972) is a Chinese singer-songwriter.
+He was one of the judges of TV talent show The Voice of China during the first and third seasons.
+He was on the first season of Sing My Song, and was a contestant as one of the seven initial singers on Singer 2019, finishing in fourth place.

 Career

 Early years

 Yang Kun joined Baotou Steel Company art troupe in 1989.
 In 1993 Yang went to Beijing to start his musical career.
 He signed a contract with the record label, Beijing Culture Development.
 With that company, he released his first album (Indifferent), which turned him into a popular singer.
 From then on, Yang Kun started being widely known by his husky voice and his melancholic songs.
 Sadness and aimlessness are some of the emotions that can be found in Yang Kun's songs, which are mostly inspired by his own life experiences.

 In 2003, the singer released his second album, entitled That Day, this release was known by the song "The moon represents my heart", in reference to the song of the same name by Teresa Teng, which was a great hit in China.
 The song also showed Yang's ability to sing love ballads apart from his previous songs.
-The same year, Yang Kun was priced for first time with a silver medal in the Eastern Billboard Awards ceremony in the category of "Best original song", for his track "Indifferent".
+The same year, Yang Kun was prized for first time with a silver medal in the Eastern Billboard Awards ceremony in the category of "Best original song", for his track "Indifferent".

 In 2004, Yang, started expanding his influence to other branches of entertainment debuting for first time as an actor in the indie film 13 Months, which was not very successful.
 In fact, this film has never been released for unknown reasons.
 Anyway, the popularity of the singer kept on rising and was awarded, once again, in the Eastern Billboard Awards, this time in the category of Most popular Mainland Chinese Male singer.

 The third album by Yang Kun, which had the title of 2008, was released in 2005.
 It had a Pop-Rock style, similar to his previous works, although, this time, the singer incorporated ethnic instruments, and vocals from Inner Mongolia, the region where he was born.
 Although the sales of this album and his concerts were successful, the singer was not comfortable enough with his record label.
 That fact also coincided with many personal problems in the life of the performer, who suffered from depression.